AnyVisionltd/anv-ui-components/CONTRIBUTING.md

 +-- parentFolder
 |   +-- [filename].js
 |   +-- [filename].test.js
+|   +-- [filename].stories.js
 ```

 ## Pull Requests (PRs)

 We welcome all contributions.
 There are many ways you can help us.
 This is few of those ways:

-Before you submit a new PR, make sure you run `npm run test`.
+Before you submit a new PR, make sure you run `npm run test` and check storybook `npm run storybook`.
 Do not submit a PR if tests are failing.

 ### Reviewing PRs

 **As a PR submitter**, you should reference the issue if there is one, include a short description of what you contributed and, if it is a code change, instructions for how to manually test out the change.
 This is informally enforced by our [PR template](https://github.com/storybookjs/storybook/blob/master/.github/PULL_REQUEST_TEMPLATE.md).
 If your PR is reviewed as only needing trivial changes (e.g. small typos etc), and you have commit access then you can merge the PR after making those changes.

+> NOTE: Although the latest stable version is `master` branch, all development happens in the `development` branch.
+Please Submit PR's, to `development` branch.

 All issues should have a `type` label. `bug`/`feature`/`question`/etc...`.